sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/user-defined-types/index.md

 ---
 title: User-defined Types
 version: 0.1.0
-description: User-defined types in scryptTS
+description: User-defined types in sCrypt
 ---

 Users can be define customized types using `type` or `interface`, made of basic types.